 “Oh, right.
 Where I’m from, people don’t try to poison people they love.”

-The above snippet of dialog is nonsense because we don’t know the context, but you know perfectly well who is speaking without tags or actions associated with each line.
+The above snippet of dialogue is nonsense because we don’t know the context, but you know perfectly well who is speaking without tags or actions associated with each line.
 Try taking all the tags out of your dialog in a two-person scene and add back only as many as necessary for clarity.
 Aim for zero by making your characters sound so distinct that readers automatically know who’s talking.

 5. Don’t overuse names

-For some reason, writers tend to toss speakers’ names into dialog much more often than occurs in real life.
+For some reason, writers tend to toss speakers’ names into dialogue much more often than occurs in real life.
 If you’re sitting at home with your spouse on a Wednesday evening, the conversation doesn’t go like this: